-How Long is Air Force Basic Training?
+How Long Is Air Force Basic Training?
+7.5-Week Guide

-The short answer is that Air Force Basic Military Training (BMT) is seven and a half weeks long.
-In reality, from the day you arrive to the day you depart for your next assignment, the entire process takes about eight and a half weeks.
-This initial training is the universal first step every enlisted person takes to become an Airman.
-If you're wondering "how long is air force boot camp," it refers to the same program as BMT and follows this 7.5-week schedule (about 8.5 weeks from arrival to departure).
+How long is Air Force Basic Training?
+The short answer: Air Force Basic Military Training (BMT) is seven and a half weeks of formal instruction.
+From the day you arrive at Lackland Air Force Base to the day you ship to your next assignment, the full process runs about eight and a half weeks once in- and out-processing is counted.
+It's the universal first step every enlisted person takes to become an Airman, and the Air Force modernized the curriculum in late 2025, so a few details below differ from older guides.
+If you're wondering "how long is air force boot camp," that's the same program: a 7.5-week schedule, roughly 8.5 weeks arrival to departure.

 BMT serves as a foundational 'freshman semester' for the entire enlisted Air Force.
 It's where recruits from all walks of life learn the same core skills, values, and discipline.
 According to the U.S. Air Force, this shared experience happens at one dedicated location: Lackland Air Force Base in San Antonio, Texas.